omelikechi/localgraph-paper/README.md

 ## Installation

-We recommend using a virtual environment.

 Install all required dependencies with:

 pip install -r requirements.txt

-This installs:
-- localgraph
-- ipss
-- numpy
-- scipy
-- scikit-learn
-- matplotlib
-- networkx
-- pandas
-- rpy2

 Note:
 - Some comparison methods require a working R installation.